-PL Goal No Initial Activities Follow-up Activities (as appropriate) 1.
+PL Goal No Initial Activities Follow-up Activities (as appropriate) 1 This DEI Professional Learning will support prior goals referenced above by: Delivering Counteracting Unconscious Bias Training to administrators June 2022 Delivering keynote address for Fall 2022 Roll-Out of E-Learning Platform for 900+ teachers Creating monthly one-pager summarizing weekly E-Learnings for Professional Learning Committee (including discussion facilitation) Leveraging School level PLCs to have discussions on issues related to Diversity, Equity, and inclusion.

 Culturally responsive teaching builds a safe, sturdy bridge between students' home and personal lives to classroom instruction.
 Culturally responsive teaching is not a program the district can purchase.
 It's not a box of curriculum.
 It's about how we weave our students' lives into daily instruction.
 We create the culture in our classrooms: the routines, what is valued, what we shine a light upon, how we celebrate, what is respected, how we interact with students and families.

+Culturally responsive teaching requires:

+- Knowing students individually

+- Valuing students' assets

+- An openness to one's own biases

+- Building community

-Culturally responsive teaching requires: Knowing students individually Valuing students' assets An openness to one's own biases Building community The first step in honoring students' cultural references is learning about them.
+The first step in honoring students' cultural references is learning about them.
 Being curious about students' cultures and allowing them and their families to share this information can inform our lesson planning, improve teacher-student communication, and get us thinking about how we want our classrooms to look and feel.
-Some considerations that can help us truly know our students are: Build Culturally Responsive Relationships (Get to know your students) This has been repeatedly confirmed; if educators do not have some knowledge of their students' lives outside of paper-and-pencil work, and even outside of their classrooms, then they cannot accurately know their students' strengths and weaknesses (Delpit, 1995).
-This theme is also echoed by Pedro Noguera, who concludes that, in order to engage urban students, teachers must adapt their teaching to the way in which those students learn rather than the reverse (expecting students to adapt their learning to the way in which they are taught).
-Therefore, teachers need to know how to make ideas and knowledge meaningful to urban students and how to use students' culture and interests as tools to teach them (Noguera, 2003).
-We must teach the way students learn, rather than expecting them to learn the way we teach. -Pedro Noguera
+Some considerations that can help us truly know our students are:

 - Race/ethnicity

 - Family structure

-- · Primary language, including dialects and slang
+- Primary language, including dialects and slang

 - Activities/sports

 - Music/pop culture references

 - · Social, religious, or other identities